XxDaShTixX/McPlugin-ArrowTNT/README.md

 None

 # 📃 Issues & Requests
-- Please report bugs, make requests or suggestions by submitting an issue with the right tag
+- Please report bugs, make requests or suggestions by [submitting an issue](../../issues) with the right tag
 - Give as much detail as possible.

 # 📃 Contributions
-Thank you for chosing to contribute to this project!

-If you are interested in contributing fixes or features, please read the contributors guide first.
+If you are interested in contributing fixes or features, please read the [CONTRIBUTING.md](/CONTRIBUTING.md) guide first.

 **Enjoy & Have Fun!**